 Where a claim is made that a cosmetic product has not been tested on animals, this must be correct.
 In particular, the manufacturer or supplier must not have tested or commissioned tests on animals of the finished product, its prototype or any of their ingredients.
 The cosmetic product must also not contain any ingredients that have been tested on animals by others for the purpose of developing new cosmetic products.Back to top

 The rules on what may and may not be used as an ingredient, and the rules on restricted use and special precautions, are too detailed to be included here.
-If you require this information, you should make reference to the annexes of the Regulation (see 'Key legislation' below for link) or you should seek specialist advice.Back to top
+If you require this information, you should make reference to the Regulation's annexes (see 'Key legislation' below for link) or you should seek specialist advice.Back to top

 Marking / labelling